fablab-wue/piTelex/wiki/README_HW_ED1000.md

 A (USB) sound card is used to play and record the carrier frequencies and 5 electronic components adapts the audio signal to teletype ED1000.

-With this USB sound card adapter the teletype can be connected to a Windows-PC, a Linux-PC, a Mac (not tested) or a Raspberry Pi.
+With this USB sound card adapter the teletype can be connected to a Windows-PC, a Linux-PC, a Mac (not tested) or a Raspberry Pi (not tested).
 A USB sound card is available in online shops for about 10€.
 Using a PC or laptop the build-in sound card can be used also.

 ### Connecting a PC Sound Card to ADo8